samahaha/randFX_meta_app/README.md

 # randFX_meta_app
-A free web app that computes a random-effects meta-analysis of the correlation data in an editable table.
+A web app that computes a random-effects meta-analysis of the correlation data in an editable table.

 url: https://randfxmeta.streamlit.app